Ilia Topuria: Vacating title

-Despite rumors of a rematch between Topuria and Volkanovski, on February 19, 2025, it was announced that Topuria would vacate his title as soon as the featherweight championship main event at UFC 314 started.
-UFC president Dana White explained Topuria's unexpected move, citing difficulties cutting weight, a lack of interest in the division's competition, and a desire to move up to Lightweight permanently.
+Despite rumors of a rematch between Topuria and Volkanovski, on February 19, 2025, it was announced Topuria would vacate his title as soon as the featherweight championship main event at UFC 314 started.
+UFC president Dana White explained Topuria's unexpected move, citing difficulties cutting weight, a lack of interest in the division's competition, and a desire to move up to lightweight permanently.

 UFC Lightweight Champion

 Topuria faced former UFC Lightweight Champion Charles Oliveira for the vacant UFC Lightweight Championship on June 28, 2025, at UFC 317.
-He defeated Oliveira by knockout at 2:27 of the first round, becoming the tenth multi-division champion in UFC history.
-This fight earned him another Performance of the Night award.
-Following the bout, Topuria was promoted to #1 in the UFC pound for pound rankings.
+He defeated Oliveira by knockout at 2:27 of the first round, becoming the 10th multi-division champion in UFC history.
+He became the first UFC two-division champion while maintaining an undefeated record.
+The fight earned him another Performance of the Night award.
+Following the bout, Topuria was promoted to #1 in the UFC pound-for-pound rankings.
+However, the #1 ranking was given back to Islam Makhachev on November 19, 2025, after he claimed the welterweight championship.

+In November 2025, Topuria announced that he would not compete in the first quarter of 2026 due to personal reasons.